All Episodes

 Great to be with you.

-Mark Davis will be here tomorrow, and Rush returns alive, live on uh Tuesday after the Labor Day weekend.
+Mark Davis will be here tomorrow and Rush returns live, live on Tuesday after the Labor Day weekend.

-Uh what uh you know, yesterday I was like t I thought I was talking about really big big, big, big, big, big existential questions.
+Yesterday I was like, I thought I was talking about really big, big existential questions.

-Uh I was talking about how at the rate we're spending uh the amount of debt we're piling up, uh, within five or six years uh the American taxpayer is going to be entirely funding the cost of China's military.
+I was talking about how at the rate we're spending, the amount of debt we're piling up, within five or six years, the American taxpayer is going to be entirely funding the cost of China's military.

-I think that I thought that was like a really big theme, a big thought to plant out there in the world that the Chinese military is now paid for by the American taxpayer.
+And I think that, I thought that was like a really big theme, a big thought to plant out there in the world, that the Chinese military is now paid for by the American taxpayer.

-Uh and I think about an hour after that I was saying that I'd been sort of doing some back of the envelope calculations, and I was wondering whether uh the America has basically spent tomorrow today.
+And I think about an hour after that, I was saying that I'd been sort of doing some back-of-the-envelope calculations, and I was wondering whether America has basically spent tomorrow today.

-We've uh the government has outspent uh uh is spending more money than there is in America.
+The government has outspent, is spending more money than there is in America.

-And I and I suggested that it might even be the case that the government had outspent not just America but the entire planet.
+And I suggested that it might even be the case that the government had outspent not just America, but the entire planet.

 And I thought that was like another really big thought, a really big thought to put out there.

-Uh a big profound, deep heavy thought, something to chew over for the rest of the day.
+A big, profound, deep, heavy thought, something to chew over for the rest of the day.

-And I found uh then when I was looking at my emails at the end of the day that the overwhelming the biggest number of emails were about when I was talking to Maggie, and I'd mentioned that a couple of great songs had Maggie in, and I got tons of emails from people who were either married to Maggie's, dating dating Maggies, or had daughters of Maggies, who wanted to know the names of the Maggie songs.
+And I found then when I was looking at my emails at the end of the day that the overwhelming, the biggest number of emails were about when I was talking to Maggie and I'd mentioned that a couple of great songs had Maggie in and I got tons of emails from people who were either married to Maggies, dating Maggies, or had daughters of Maggie's, who wanted to know the names of the Maggie songs.

-So they weren't interested in the fact that America is outspent the entire plan.
+They weren't interested in the fact that America has outspent the entire planet.

 They weren't interested in total civilizational collapse.

-So the name of the Maggie song, it was Honey Bus.
+So the name of the Maggie song, it was Honeybuss.

-And the other one was uh lovely old Irish tenors always used to say I mean if you've got a daughter or a wife called Maggie, book an Irish tenor, there are dime a dozen.
+And the other one was lovely old Irish tenors always used to say.

 Ireland's bankrupt.